-Impacts of lost gear are considered negligible in the 2020 risk assessment.
+Impacts of lost gear were considered negligible in the 2020 risk assessment.
 The extent of gear loss was previously reported as very low (in 2015), though specific information is not available.
-This will be explored further at the site visit, though habitat impacts are expected to be not significant.

 Overall, there is evidence that the UoA is highly unlikely to reduce structure and function of the commonly encountered habitats to a point where there would be serious or irreversible harm.
 SG60, SG80 and SG100 are met.